eagle-io/docs/source/api/resources/nodes.rst

     **timezoneAdjustForDst**    FALSE                       *Optional - Default is FALSE*.
                                                             Flag to indicate if timestamps should be adjusted for DST in selected *timezone*.

+    **timeQuery**               RECORD                      *Optional - Default is RECORD*.
+                                                            Timestamp to query by.
+                                                            MODIFIED will query by modified timestamp (typically used to obtain records changed since a specific timestamp):
+                                                            *[RECORD, MODIFIED]*

     **timeFormat**              YYYY-MM-DD HH:mm:ss         *Optional*.
                                                             :ref:`Time format<time-format-customize>`.